paolodenti/task-async-loop/README.md

 **Task Async Loop** is a Node.js module that allows you to run sequentially, in an asynchronous loop, any synchronous/asynchronous/promise based task.

--   Each loop execution is started when the previous execution stops, in strict sequence.
+-   Each loop execution starts when the previous execution stops in a strict sequence.

--   An optional delay can be specified to sleep at the end of each iteration (e.g. for polling tasks).
+-   An optional delay can be specified to sleep at the end of each iteration (e.g., for polling tasks).

 -   An exit loop condition function can be provided.